Virtual Data Source

 {"key": "7.schema_a.table_b.index1", "index_type": "SECONDARY", "data_structure": "HASH", "filter_condition": "([filteredIndexCol]>(0))"}

-foreign_key_table_name and foreign_key_ciolumn_names are required if is_foreign_key is part of the request.
+NOTE: All the properties mentioned while adding the object for the first time are retained.
+Index type and is_foreign_key cannot be changed once the index is created. foreign_key_table_name and foreign_key_column_names are required if is_foreign_key is part of the request.
 However, is_foreign_key can be skipped in order to retain the existing foreign key reference values.

 Delete properties of an existing object:

-NOTE: table_type, index_type, column_names, is_foreign_key, foreign_key_table_name and foreign_key_column_names property values cannot be deleted.
+NOTE: table_type, index_type, column_names, is_foreign_key, foreign_key_table_name, and foreign_key_column_names property values cannot be deleted.

 Sample Request Body